tangentyh/notes-of-tan/docs/git_notes.md

    - `git shortlog` — Summarize `git log` output
    - `-g` `--walk-reflogs` — Instead of walking the commit ancestry chain, walk reflog entries from the most recent one to older ones

+1. `git reflog` — the tips of branches and other references were updated in the local repository
+   - `git reflog show` — default, same options as `git log`

 1. `git show` — show one or more objects (blobs, trees, tags and commits)
    ```shell
    git show [<options>] [<object>…​]